 The Group is in the process of making an assessment of what the impact of these developments is expected to be in the period of initial application.
-So far it has concluded that the adoption of them is unlikely to have a significant impact on the consolidated financial statements.
+So far, the Group considers that the adoption of them is unlikely to have a significant impact on the Group's consolidated financial statements, except for the application of HKFRS 18 which is expected to affect the presentation and disclosure of the Group's consolidated financial statements in future.